amigocloud/amigocloud-js/README.rst

 ~~~~~~~~~~~~~~

 Once you have installed the library, all you need to do to
-get going is authenticate with the server:
+get going is authenticate with the server using an ACCESS TOKEN:

 .. code:: javascript

-    Amigo.auth.login('your@username.com', 'yourPassword');
+    L.amigo.auth.setToken(ACCESS_TOKEN);

 After authenticating, ``Amigo.user`` will be set in the Amigo object.
 This contains all of the information relevant to the authenticated user (returned from the /me endpoint).

 Requests
 ~~~~~~~~

 Next you'll want to actually use data from our server.
-Using the endpoints found in ``Amigo.user`` you can start making your own requests and manipulating data.
+Using the endpoints found in ``L.amigo.utils`` you can start making your own requests and manipulating data.

 .. code:: javascript

+    var data = {
+        'param1': 'value1',
+        'param2': 'value2'
+    }
-    Amigo.core.get(someUrl); //will do a simple get request Amigo.core.get(someOtherUrl).
-        then(function (responseData) {
+    L.amigo.utils.get(someUrl); //will do a simple get request L.amigo.utils.get(someOtherUrl, data). // the second parameter is optional then(function (responseData) {
             // you can manipulate the data that comes back from hitting someOtherUrl with the GET method.
         });